Bicycle Accident Questions & Answers

 When there is an injury or fatality from a bicycle accident, the victim or victims’ families may be able seek compensation for the injuries and damages sustained.
 The at-fault or negligent party can and should be held accountable for the accident and resulting injuries.

-Whom do I sue?
+Whom do I sue after a bike accident?

-- At fault driver: Negligent and reckless drivers can be held responsible for the damages they cause
+- At-Fault Driver: Negligent and reckless drivers can be held responsible for the damages they cause

-- Bike manufacturer: In some cases a defective bicycle or accessory may cause the accident.
+- Bike Manufacturer: In some cases a defective bicycle or accessory may cause the accident.

 How long could my bicycle accident case take?